The centre originally started as a secondary school. It has had a difficult history over the years with -

 Sadly, Longhill ward community Association ended, and the building was closed with debts.

-Currently there is a management committee consisting representatives of groups and residents.
-We are proud of a centre which is generating volunteer time which has been calculated as being worth £100,000 per annum.
-The centre is having regular mixed-use events, with boxing and wrestling recently had events here.
+We are proud of the centre which is generating volunteer time.
+This has been calculated as being worth £100,000 per year.
+The centre regularly holds events, with boxing and even wrestling hosted here.
 Other activities include -

 • educational training

-• warm space
+• use as a warm space

 • monthly community disco